wing0wind/CordovaClipboard/README.md

 - The Windows Phone platform doesn't allow applications to read the content of the clipboard.
 Using the `paste` method will return an error.

+### Windows UWP

+- Support for Windows UWP now.
+- The Windows UWP platform doesn't allow applications to read the content of the clipboard.
+Using the `paste` method will return an error.

 ### Android

 - The minimum supported API Level is 11.
 Make sure that `minSdkVersion` is larger or equal to 11 in `AndroidManifest.xml`.